eevee/eev.ee/content/2016-09-15-music-theory-for-nerds.markdown

 This has got to be some of the worst jargon and notation for anything, ever.

 I only looked into this because I want to compose some music, and I feel completely blocked when I just don't understand a subject at all.
 I'm not sure any of this _helped_ in any way, but at least now I'm not left wondering.

-Mission accomplished.
-I'm going to forget all of this, throw notes around at random, and see what sounds good.
-Consensus seems to be that music is largely about handling contrast, just like anything else.
+It seems that everything not expressible purely as math and waves is pretty much arbitrary.
+You can pick whatever set of the twelve notes you want and make music with those.
+Someone pointed out to me that if you just use the black keys of a piano (i.e. the non-natural notes), you get a [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale) where nothing can possibly sound bad, because no two notes are closer together than a whole tone.
+You can also use pitches outside these twelve notes, as a lot of jazz and non-Western and other not-classically-inspired music does.

+I get the feeling that treating the whole chord/key ecosystem as a set of rules is like studying Renaissance paintings and deciding that's how art _is_.
+It's not.
+Do what you want, if it sounds good.
+I'm gonna go try that.
+Consensus seems to be that the real heart of music is managing contrast — like every other form of art.

-If you aren't quite as ready to give up, here's some stuff people linked to me while I was figuring this out in real time on Twitter.
+If you aren't quite as ready to abandon the entire Western musical tradition, here's some stuff people linked to me while I was figuring this out in real time on Twitter.

 - ["This Week's Finds in Mathematical Physics"](https://web.archive.org/web/20160722080401/http://math.ucr.edu/home/baez/week234.html), some stuff based in group theory
 - ["Music"](http://tobyfox.net/Tutorials/musicdef.html), by Toby Fox, best known for creating the soundtrack to Undertale, and also the rest of Undertale; short and mostly lists the considerations